 A little further afield, but perfect for one of the many long weekends ahead in 2018, 💦 Lago Maggiore has many enchanting manor houses & gardens that are open to the public.

-A couple of years ago, quite by chance, we discovered 🌼 Il Parco Villa Pallavicino . . . perfect for a family outing, these huge gardens boast 🦌 an animal park, a great playground, beautiful flowers and trees, views of Lago Maggiore, picnic areas and a great restaurant on-site / open from 23rd Marchuntil November / see website for more details.
+A couple of years ago, quite by chance, we discovered 🌼 Il Parco Villa Pallavicino . . . perfect for a family outing, these huge gardens boast 🦌 an animal park, a great playground, beautiful flowers and trees, views of Lago Maggiore, picnic areas and a great restaurant on-site / see website or FB page for more details.

 The 🌺 landscaped gardens on Isola Bella are also well worth a visit (with the added bonus of a boat trip to get there!).